 Standards for Proposals

-The proposal should include: a. the applicant's department, rank, years of teaching at Loyola and elsewhere and a budget; b. approval of the applicant's department chair expressed in a letter (500 words or less) or by the chair's signature on the proposal; c. an explanation of the value of the conference or activity proposed to (a) specific course(s) in the humanities (500 words maximum).
+The proposal should include: a. the applicant's department, rank, years of teaching at Loyola and elsewhere and a budget; b. approval of the applicant's department chair expressed in a letter (500 words or fewer) or by the chair's signature on the proposal; c. an explanation of the value of the conference or activity proposed to (a) specific course(s) in the humanities (500 words maximum).

-Proposals must be submitted to email@example.com as an attachment by the last working day of the month for consideration at the next month's meeting of the steering committee.
+Proposals must be submitted to email@example.com as an attachment by the last working day of the month for consideration at the next month's meeting of the Steering Committee.